ahowe444/decomp_hw2/README.md

 **NOTE** I tried to add other linear layers and ReLU between them but this reduced accuracy.

 ## 3.3 Exploration
+---
 ### Q1
 There are in fact examples that seem to be wrong.
 Just take this sentence from my Agent train data for example: *Over 300 Iraqis are reported dead and 500 wounded in Fallujah alone.* The predicate here is labeled 5 which refers to *reported* and the argument is 3, *Iraqis*, but here *Iraqis* is not agentive, instead it is closer to an Experiencer/Theme situation.
 There of course are certain modification that could be made to the proto-role feature defintion such as further restricting the values rather than using a binary > 0, < 0 dichotomy.
 But, this strategy risks cutting out *valid* agents that didn't meet the more restrictive critera.
 We probably have to accept that there will be noise in our data since we can never craft a perfect rule, especially since our data is derived from non-linguist crowdsourced annotators.

+### Q2

+Unfortunately, I find that my model is not very good at distinguishing minimals pairs.
+I included three minimals pairs in the file `minimal_pair.py` which can be run with the predict command from Joe Barrow's tutorial.
+I ran both my Agent and Patient models on these minimal pairs and the Patient model failed all three.
+One example is the following
+1) Mary was kissed by John on the beach. (kissed, Mary, Agent)
+2) Mary was kissed by John on the beach (kissed, John, Patient)
+3) John kissed Mary on the beach (kissed, Mary, Patient)

+The model predicted the same class for all of these.

+## 3.4 Extension
+---
+### Q1
+One way to check this would be to run each role-label model on each example get the predictions for all 5 roles for a single example.
+Then cross-tab and convert to correlation matrix in sklearn and you will see if any of your roles appear to be correlated.

+### Q2
+In addition to saving space, a multi role classifier may benefit from a more diverse signal rather than a binary one.
+For example, it's not that Agent and Patient are totally independent theta role, instead they co-occur, where there is an Agent there is probably a patient, same with Theme/Experiencer.
+Thus, there may be some benefit from *weight sharing* that may be able capture these relationships in a neural representation which is not possible in a binary paradigm.

+### Q3
+A bag of words model (which is what I have used) like GloVe will probably perform worse than skipgram word2vec embeddings which might capture more syntactic information which determines to some extent, a word's thematic role.

+### Q4
+First I would look to encode more strongly syntactic information.
+For example, is the argument an internal argument or an external one, or is the argument part of an embedded clause.
+Presumably the BiLSTM encodes this to some extent.
+And this is because arguments clearly are correlated with their synactic surface representation.
+I would also like to use a part of speech tagger or use syntactic categories since while in many cases, arguments are DPs that contain NPs, there are also PPs seen frequently with thematic roles like Instrument (*with a sword*) and other types of roles and in ditransitives.